Simplify Your Knowledge Management System with Slab

 To learn all the details about Slab, visit www.slab.com.
 Here’s a summary of some of its key benefits and features:

-• What: Slab is a knowledge management tool and wiki.
+What: Slab is a knowledge management tool and a wiki.

-• Why: Slab makes creating and finding information simple and fast.
+Why: Slab makes it simple and fast to create and find information.
 Individuals within organizations and teams can create content collaboratively and quickly access information through Slab’s search function, which searches across Slab and any integrated tools.

-• How: Slab has a very clean, minimal interface.
+How: Slab has a very clean, minimal interface.
 It’s intuitive and easy to use.
 You can get started in Slab in a few minutes by reviewing Slab’s basic tutorial and referring to its Help Center.
-If you use tools like Bear, Evernote, or Google Docs, aspects of Slab’s layout and formatting features will feel very familiar.
+If you use tools like Bear, Evernote, or Google Docs, you'll find that aspects of Slab’s layout and formatting will feel very familiar.

-• Cost: Slab is free for teams of up to 10 users.
-For teams larger than 10 users, and to access premium features, Slab offers several paid tiers that start at $6.67 user/month (paid annually).
-Slab is priced competitively and costs less than other tools it is often compared to, such as Notion, which starts at $8 user/month (and also costs more in sheer time, as Notion has a much higher learning curve).
+Cost: Slab is free for teams of up to 10 users.
+For teams with more than 10 users, Slab offers several paid tiers that start at $6.67 per user/month (paid annually).
+Slab is priced competitively and costs less than other tools it is often compared to, such as Notion, which starts at $ 8/user/month (and also costs more in terms of time, as Notion has a much higher learning curve).